rayglover-ibm/cuda-bindings/docs/blog-article.md

 The core implementation resides in `src`, and each individual binding resides within `bindings`.
 Third-party libraries are placed as descendants to their dependant component(s).

 Each binding is structured in a way considered idiomatic in the respective language.
 This is relevant for languages that require packages, modules, or source files to be arranged in a certain way in the file system.
+We'll discus this in more detail in part 3.

 ---